techiew/DirectXHook/README.md

 ## DirectXHook + Overlay Framework
 This is a DirectX hook that works with DirectX 11 and DirectX 12.
-A simple but primitive overlay framework is included.
+A straightforward but primitive overlay framework is included.

 ### Overlay examples
 #### A mod for Monster Hunter Rise, [RiseDpsMeter found on NexusMods](https://www.nexusmods.com/monsterhunterrise/mods/289)